learn-co-curriculum/backbone-views-events/README.md

 ## Resources
 * [Delegating Events in Backbone](http://backbonejs.org/#View-delegateEvents)
-<a href='https://learn.co/lessons/backbone-views-events' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/backbone-views-events' title='Intro to Backbone Events'>Intro to Backbone Events</a> on Learn.co and start learning to code for free.</p>